tobyatgithub/tutorials/installation/Windows.markdown

 If you have any trouble with the installation of PySyft, debug using the [README](https://github.com/OpenMined/PySyft).

 # Step 4: Start Jupyter Notebook

-This part can be run from your choice of commandline as long as the commandline has access to the anaconda commands.
-This can be set up in many different ways.
-The easiest way I found was to open the Anaconda commandline.
-It already has access to the proper commands!

-TODO: image to Anaconda commandline

 From your general directory (containing both your OpenMined and PySyft folders), run the following command.